-Microsoft XNA Framework Redistributable 4.0 Refresh is required to run the game.
-Installer for it is included in "Redistributable" folder.
+Microsoft XNA Framework Redistributable 4.0 Refresh and Microsoft .NET Framework 4.5.2 or newer are required to run the game.
+Installers for these are included in "Prerequisites" folder.

 Game error log and settings file can be found from folder "User Content" under the game directory after running the game.

 - Minimum FPS control, several fixes99 days ago